 Thessaloniki enjoys international renown for its picturesque seaside promenades and extreme ‘walkability’.
 Walking along its various paved streets you will encounter several archaeological sites ranging from ancient Greek and Roman ruins to imposing, stunning Byzantine churches you should definitely visit.

-Thessaloniki is also famous for its amazing cuisine, and that includes street food and snacks.
+Thessaloniki is also famous for its amazing cuisine, which includes street food and snacks.
 Make sure to have the morning “bougatsa” pastry (you’ll need to hurry; it flies off the racks!) and take a tour of the “Ladadika” quarter for good food and wine!

 Lastly, Thessaloniki’s vistas will take your breath away.
 Visit the “Eftapyrgio” castle to see her all sprawled before you with the Thermaikos bay glistening in the background.